 If you do not see your application listed, please contact us to discuss your requirements.
 We will be more than happy to provide a solution that’s right for your unique alignment problem.

-The L-743 system uses our line of wireless targets (A-1519-2.4ZB and A-1520-2.4ZB) that feature up to 0.00001 in.
+The L-743 system uses our A-1519-2.4ZB/A-1520-2.4ZB Wireless Targets that feature up to .00001 in.
 (0.00025 mm) resolution, large measuring ranges of up to 1 in.
-(25 mm) and a 2.4 GHz “Zigbee” radio communication with our R-1356.24ZB PDA Readout, which can simultaneously display up to 5 targets.
+(25 mm) and a 2.4 GHz radio communication, using the Zigbee technology, with our R-1357-2.4ZB PDA Readout, which can simultaneously display up to 5 targets.

 These targets are all powered by rechargeable batteries, are lightweight and can be used as digital height gages when used with precision inserts.
-And like all Hamar Laser alignment systems, the targets provide live alignment data so misalignment errors can be fixed without changing the setup!
+And like all Hamar Laser alignment systems, the targets provide real-time alignment data so misalignment errors can be fixed without changing the setup!

-For applications with tolerances of 0.00002 in/ft or 0.0017 mm/m or higher, the L-743 can quickly measure and correct alignment errors with minimal setup for the following applications
+For applications with tolerances of .00003 in/ft or 0.0025 mm/m or higher, the L-743 can quickly measure and correct alignment errors with minimal setup for the following applications

-For wireless recording and analyzing alignment data, our color, 3-D flatness and squareness analysis software, Plane5, simplifies and streamlines the data analysis process.
+For wireless recording and analyzing alignment data, our 3-D flatness and squareness analysis software, Plane5, simplifies and streamlines the data analysis process.
 It can measure up to 7 different surfaces in one project setup file and present a color, 3-D graph of the flatness and squareness analysis for each surface.

 Our Machine Tool Geometry Software is also very useful for measuring and analyzing straightness measurements and squareness of each line of motion of a machining center, gantry or boring mill.
 The user can select the type of machine tool to be analyzed and the software displays the top, side and front views of the machine.
 After collecting the data, the report shows flatness, straightness, parallelism and squareness errors on an easy-to-read report.